-What is cade wood?
+What is Cade Wood?

-Cade is a raw material that is, for many, completely unknown.
-It is a fruit made from juniper.
-Three species growing in the scrubland are used mainly to give birth to this fruit: the Phenician juniper, scarce and whose fruits are red, the common juniper, preferring siliceous soils, altitude and cold and producing a small blue fruit, and the oxyhedron juniper, whose fruits are much larger and whose leaves have two white stripes.
-Very early on, cade oil was used for its healing properties.
-Moreover, it is still very popular today as an antiseptic and disinfectant.
-Likewise, it constitutes a local treatment for psoriasis or seborrheic dermatitis.
-It is a dark liquid, very rich in aromatic molecules.It is now listed in the Codex, a collection containing many officinal formulas.
-Cade is an ingredient that is widely used in many areas.
-It is used as much as a phytosanitary product as for veterinary medicine or for the pharmaceutical sector.
-Likewise, it is sometimes used in perfumery.
+Cade wood, a lesser-known raw material, is derived from the juniper fruit.
+Three primary species of juniper give birth to this fruit: the Phoenician juniper with scarce red fruits, the common juniper that prefers siliceous soils, high altitudes, and cold climates while producing small blue fruits, and the oxyhedron juniper, which has much larger fruits and leaves with two white stripes.
+Cade oil has been used for its healing properties since ancient times, and it remains popular today as an antiseptic and disinfectant.
+It also serves as a local treatment for psoriasis or seborrheic dermatitis.
+The dark liquid, rich in aromatic molecules, is now listed in the Codex, a collection containing numerous officinal formulas.
+Cade is a versatile ingredient, employed in various sectors such as phytosanitary products, veterinary medicine, pharmaceuticals, and perfumery.

 Cade, an ingredient visually similar to tar, has piqued perfumers' interest due to its powerful smoky aroma.
 For example, cade can be used to enhance a leather accord.
 Its potency is so extreme that it is often prediluted before use.
 In this form, it truly showcases its full dimension, exhibiting a soft roughness that is both warm and comforting, somewhat reminiscent of a campfire's scent.
 Consequently, cade imparts a sense of comfort and authenticity.